Nine non-Muslim Pakistanis who have made us proud!

 DR DURDANA BUTT

 She has been a very famous name in the TV industry of Pakistan for years.
 Be it Sultana of Angan Tehra or Bibi of Tanhaniyan, this artist has done a tremendous job in filling laughter in our lives with her excellent acting skills.
 She is very much known to be a character of the elderly age on TV but many people do not have knowledge to how deeply associated she is in the field of education.
-She did her intermediate and graduation from Kinnaird College in Lahore and later opted to the University of Baltimore in USA for her MBA.
+She did her intermediate college and graduation from Kinnaird College in Lahore and later opted to the University of Baltimore in USA for her MBA.
 But she didn’t stop there.
 She attained her PhD from the University of Toledo, Ohio in Educational Administration.
 She also has direct links with Prithviraj Chauhan.

 She is one of the top models of Pakistan.
 She has been a showstopper to many of the top-notch Pakistani fashion designers as well as acted a leading role in dramas like Mera Saein.
 She is now married to Ahmed Hassan.